kbeduhn/sql-exploratory-data-analysis-project/README.md

 ## Project Overview
 This project involves:
 1. **Data Modeling:** Developing fact and dimension tables optimized for analytical queries.
-2. **Analytics & Reporting:** Creating SQL-based reports and dashboards for actionable insights.
+2. **Analytics & Reporting:** Creating SQL-based queries and reports for actionable insights.

 This repository showcases expertise in:
-- Data Modeling
 - Data Analytics

 ## Project Requirements